A million dollar smile is great and all, but what about getting one as an adult?

 How do these home aligners compare to EZ Smile and SmilePath and Byte?

 WonderSmile and Smile Direct are both pretty similar to other clear aligner companies on the market, but each competitor has its own perks.
 EZ Smile has the best financing options in the industry.
 SmilePath has the most affordable treatment package.
-And last but certainly not least, Byte has the fastest treatment speed and a fantastic lifetime guarantee.
+And last but certainly not least, Byte has the shortest treatment lengths and a fantastic lifetime guarantee.

 Is there an age requirement for using either WonderSmile or Smile Direct?